pavankat/medium-node-express-mongo-app/README.md

 	- shows the app

 * Debugging
-	* How to use node debug
+	* How to use node-inspector

 		* How to install the debugger